 The White Cockatoo is known as the ‘Sulphur Crested Cockatoo’ because of its yellow coloured crest, underwing and tail.
 It is one of the largest parrots in Australia, with the Palm Cockatoo being the largest.
 The White Cockatoo has a very loud call, occurring in numbers they can be found in wooded habitats where they often feed in large numbers on the ground with at least one standing high in a tree keeping guard.

 The Dreamtime Cockatoo Painting was painted back in 2014.
 Mirree still remembers today living in Newcastle located in NSW in Australia before the actual collection was brought to life.
 She would to drive to work which was at an Animal Pet Store and Produce and watch the White Cockatoos whilst looking from above following her in the car.
-She knew that is was nice to think that way although she knew deep down that is was a regular flight path that the Cockatoos would take.

 Over the years during Mirree’s travels the White Cockatoos would always turn up everywhere Mirree would go until one day whilst living in the Central West of NSW where she currently resides in her studio a friend online shared a story about them.
 Mirree was intrigued and this was the 1st story about the White Cockatoos Mirree had heard at the time.